brpthomas/prototypal-inheritance-js/README.md

 ## Learning Objectives
 * Understand what and why prototypes are useful and how prototypes work
 * Understand the example that implement a prototype chain
-* Be able to use the understanding of prototypes to walkthrough an prototype example
+* Be able to use the understanding of prototypes to walkthrough and create an prototype example

 ## Introduction/Background